JasonMorta/doggy-event-planner/README.md

 ### Security
 - To make the app more secure a middleware called [Helmet](https://www.npmjs.com/package/helmet) is used.
+- This app also make use of JWT(JavaScript-Web-Token).
+Evetime a user logs in, a new JWT token is created.
+This token is used to verify the user when making any updates like adding a comment or if the admin does any updates to the event cards.
+The token is stored in the browsers sessionStorage.

 #### Third-party API's
 - This app contains no third-party API besides links to google maps.